 Heading to college for the first time or returning to campus after break can be extremely difficult for many students.
 With increased autonomy, new relationships, academic stress and being far from home, it is no wonder that cases of reported mental health issues have reached an all-time high on college campuses.

-In fact, NEDA reported that 20% of college students have or previously had an eating disorder.
+In fact, NEDA reported that 20% of college students have or previously had an eating disorder like anorexia, bulimia, or binge-eating disorder.
 This supports previous research that found fully diagnosable eating disorders begin between the ages of 18 and 21 years of age.

 With all that being said, college is a great opportunity to form lifelong friendships, expand your knowledge on new and exciting things, learn how to live more independently and simply further grow as an individual.